proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_102.md

 flutter create --offline hello_flutter
 ```

-(Infobox): You will eventually need an internet connection to synchronize your packages, so it is recommended to check your network connection before creating a new Flutter project.
+>You will eventually need an internet connection to synchronize your packages, so it is recommended to check your network connection before creating a new Flutter project.
+{is-info}

 1. Now that a project has been created, let's run it and take a look.
 You'll need to either connect a device to your computer or spin up an emulator.
 Type this command to see the emulators currently available on your computer:
 ```